- American Physical Society Sites

 ARTICLE IV - MEMBERSHIP

-The members of the Division shall consist of members of the Society who have indicated in accordance with procedures established by Council their desire to join the Division and who retain membership from year to year by payment of designated dues or by other method established by Council.
+The members of the Division shall consist of members of the Society who have indicated in accordance with procedures established by the Board and Council their desire to join the Division and who retain membership from year to year by payment of designated dues or by other method established by Board.

 ARTICLE V - EXECUTIVE COMMITTEE